Background pattern

 Step 8.
 Move the bubbles to the tip of the syringe

-1. Hold the syringe with the tip pointing upwards.
+1. Hold the syringe with the tip facing up.

-2. Tap the syringe gently with your other hand.
+2. Tap the syringe with your other hand.
 This will move the bubbles to the tip.

-3. Pull the plunger down slowly.
+3. Pull the plunger down.
 Be careful not to pull the plunger out of the syringe.

 4. Tap the syringe again.
-This will help to eliminate the bubbles and ensure that all of them move to the tip (see Figure 9).
+This will help remove the bubbles and ensure they all move to the tip (see Figure 9).

-5. Pull the plunger up slowly until you see a small amount of liquid coming out of the tip of the syringe.
+5. Push the plunger until you see a small amount of liquid come out of the tip of the syringe.

-6. If there are large air bubbles remaining, empty the liquid from the syringe into the mixing cup and start again from Step 7.
+6. If there are large air bubbles, empty the liquid from the syringe into the mixing cup and start again from Step 7.

 Figure 10